 and any other reason why.”

 Perhaps you have your own meal or snack that you enjoy with your Guinness.
-Maybe you prefer peanut butter and jelly or liverwurst when you imbibe the beer.
 Whatever floats your boat we would like to hear about it.
 Please share your succulent suggestions with us.